mehedi37/LAB/2-2/numerical/README.md

 ## Prerequisites
+> [!CAUTION]

-Make sure you have the following libraries installed:
+> Make sure you have the following libraries installed:

 - `pandas`
 - `numpy`